SerenTera/monster-marker/README.md

 v4.2.0: Added Auto update.
 Configs are in config.json, if missing, it will be automatically generated on first login.

 v4.2.1: Added NA easter event mobs (Caiman and Eggs).
 Added checks to disable if in dungeon.
+Choc Egg Caiman not included
 ## Requirements and Infomation
 Requires:
 - Commands module by Pinkie-Pie: https://github.com/pinkipi/command